Corvette C3 Fiero Seat Swap

 Just a few explanatory notes about the brackets.
 The two top brackets are identical and the two bottom brackets are identical.
 Both sets of C3 tracks are identical so you need a pair for each seat.
 All brackets are drilled and tapped in the same configuration.
 Please note that two of the brackets have a 1/4" curved indentation.
 This is to allow clearance for the C3 seat adjust lever.
 Put that indentation in your brackets before you drill the holes.
 The smaller holes (for attaching C3 tracks to brackets) are drilled 17/64" and tapped 8 X 1.25 mm.
 The larger holes (for attaching seat to brackets) are drilled 21/64".
 The longer metric Allen head machine screws attach the brackets to the seats and the short ones attach the tracks to the brackets.
 The end with the holes directly opposite one another go to the rear of your seats.
 The centers of the larger holes for the seat bolts are drilled 1/2" from the edge while the centers of the smaller holes for the track bolts are drilled 3/8" from the other edge.
 These dimensions will center your seat tracks on the floor mounting holes of your car.
 Note that if you have a power driver seat, the power motor track assembly has a different bolt configuration and will not work with the configuration of these brackets.

-If you do not wish to fabricate the brackets yourself, I always have a kit ready to ship out which includes the four painted brackets (rust paint) and bolts - $120.00 and includes free shipping within Canada and USA.
-To purchase a set using PayPal, click on the button below.
+If you do not wish to fabricate the brackets yourself, I always have a kit ready to ship out which includes the four painted brackets (rust paint) and bolts - $140.00 and includes free shipping within Canada and USA.
+Please note: Effective July 1 the kit price increased to $140.00 due to the 30% increase in the price of steel.
+I do not include any installation instructions so please use the notes and pictures on this page to help assist you.
+To purchase a set using Credit Card or PayPal, click on the button below.
 Your phone number is required on the shipping label, please include it in the 'Instructions to Sender' section of the PayPal form.
 If you prefer another type of payment, Contact me

 This is a test fit of one of my Fiero seats with the new brackets and original C3 seat tracks and mounts.
 It was a perfect fit.